 Living in Delhi has its pros and cons, as I have found out in the last year or so.
-But I must concede that it stubbornly preserves its old world charm and its traditional “Indian” way of doing things.
+But I must concede that it stubbornly preserves its old-world charm and its traditional “Indian” way of doing things.
 The sprawling malls and supermarkets are all there as you can expect in a metropolis but they still play the second fiddle.
 The traditional, crowded, colourful, maddening and magnificent bazaars of Delhi are the ones where you would like to splurge your shopping budget.
+Especially, if you are a foreigner and have a list of things to buy in India, these may be the best places to start.

 Old Delhi Markets: